Shir0kamii/pyhooks/README.rst

         def save(self):
             pass # save implementation here

-Thanks to the `@Hook` line, you will be able to add new functions before and after the `save` method.
-If you want to increment a version variable before saving, you could do:
+Thanks to the `@Hook` line, you will now be able to add functions that execute before and after the `save` method using the decorators `@precall_register` and `@postcall_register`.

+For instance, if you want to increment a version variable before saving, you could do:

 .. code-block:: python